 Autism Spectrum Disorder (ASD) is a neural developmental disability, which typically causes a person to have difficulty with social and communication skills.
 A child with ASD will often prefer to stick to a set of familiar activities, and will resist changes to daily routines.
 ASD is a wide-spectrum disorder, which means that no two people with Autism will have exactly the same symptoms or severity of symptoms.
 In this article we will review the symptoms of ASD, as well as how it is assessed and treated.

 Signs a Child May Have Autism Spectrum Disorder

 For a child to be diagnosed with Autism, there needs to be abnormalities with their interpersonal skills, as well as peculiar behaviours that are persistent across different scenarios in the child’s life.
 You, their teacher and/or other parents might observe a range of behaviours including:

-- Language skills that are behind other children of their age.
+- Language skills that are well behind other children of their age.

 - Appearing to not understand what people want or say.

-- Using objects, such as a cup or DVD, to show what they want, or simply leading adults by the hand.
+- Using objects such as a cup or DVD, to show what they want, more than using spoken words.